kofiadom/Handii-App/README.md

 npx expo run:ios
 ```

-You'll also need an agent to speak with.
-Try our starter agent for [Python](https://github.com/livekit-examples/agent-starter-python), [Node.js](https://github.com/livekit-examples/agent-starter-node), or [create your own from scratch](https://docs.livekit.io/agents/start/voice-ai/).

-> [!NOTE]
-> To setup without the LiveKit CLI, clone the repository and edit the `hooks/useConnectionDetails.ts` file to add either a `sandboxID` (if using a [Sandbox Token Server](https://cloud.livekit.io/projects/p_/sandbox/templates/token-server)), or a [manually generated](#token-generation) URL and token.
+### Configuration

+Edit the `hooks/useConnectionDetails.ts` file to configure your LiveKit connection details.
+You can use either:
+- A `sandboxID` (if using a [Sandbox Token Server](https://cloud.livekit.io/projects/p_/sandbox/templates/token-server))
+- A manually generated URL and token

 ## Troubleshooting